 As mentioned it’s not essential to have one but it does show that a broker wants the best for its users and that it is willing to invest in user-friendly functionality.
 We find that those brokers that do have an app tend to outperform those that don’t but that isn’t always the case.

 Education in trading is very important, simply put you cannot be a successful trader if you’re not educated about the financial markets, risk management and analysis techniques.
 Therefore brokers that offer education material should have users interests first.

 We look at brokers educational content and assess the quality of it because we want to make sure that traders are being taught the correct procedures!

-Judging a broker by its age is slightly bias but there is rationale behind it.
+Judging a broker by its age is slightly bias but there is a rationale behind it.
 Brokers that are found to be scams have normally not been around for a long time, they tend to be set up with the sole purpose of making some quick cash and then getting out.
-Which is why we look to those more established brands and brokers that have been going for 5+ years, they will have developed a following and you can also get good feedback from regular users.
+This is why we look to those more established brands and brokers that have been going for 5+ years, they will have developed a following and you can also get good feedback from regular users.

 Saying this can be unfair on new brokers that are legitimate but that does not mean that we discount any broker if they’re only been trading for a short period, we will still go through the same process and should they reach our standards, we’re more than happy to recommend to our readership.